cloudnativenow/heracles-docs/docs/hla-workshop-user-guide.md

       Chaos Monkey is disabled
       ```

-# Trigger Infrastructure Chaos and Remediation
+# APPENDIX A - Trigger Infrastructure Chaos and Remediation

-Following is an example scenario to trigger infrastructure chaos for the HLA Workshop which will ultimately be detected as an anomaly in ServiceNow.
+Following is an example scenario to trigger server syslog chaos using a `privileged account` which will ultimately be detected as an anomaly in ServiceNow.

+## Prerequisites

+* Service Account & SSH Private Key

+## Trigger Infrastructure Chaos and Remediation

 1. SSH To any Server (e.g. nginx, spring or mysql)